kclif9/hassactronneo/README.md

 To check your logs for troubleshooting:

 1. Go to Home Assistant "Settings" > "System" > "Logs"
-2. Filter for "actronair_neo" to see messages specific to this integration
+2. Filter for "actronair" to see messages specific to this integration
 3. Look for error messages that can help identify the issue

 If you need further assistance, please open an issue on the [GitHub repository](https://github.com/kclif9/hassactronneo/issues) with the following information: